 - Non-randomized evidence of iCCM's impact, for example, macro trends in child mortality following implementation at scale.

 - Evidence focused on treatments for malaria, pneumonia and diarrhea provided by community health workers.

 - Costs at scale.
 A charity implementing iCCM at scale may have substantially lower costs per child covered.

 Pending further high-quality evidence that iCCM has a significant impact on child mortality, we expect to deprioritize our research into iCCM.
-This is because our cost-effectiveness analysis estimates that our best guess of iCCM's impact on child mortality would need to be very high (between 32%-208% depending on location) for the program to be cost-competitive with our priority programs.30
+This is because our cost-effectiveness analysis estimates that our best guess of iCCM's impact on child mortality would need to be very high (between 32%-208% depending on location) for the program to be cost-competitive with programs we would consider directing funding to.29

 We reviewed Amouzou et al 2014, the results on Google Scholar for the search terms "integrated community case management" since 2013, the section of the WHO website devoted to iCCM, and some documents provided to us by the International Rescue Committee.

 "According to the latest estimates by WHO and the Maternal and Child Epidemiology Estimation Group of the 5.9 million deaths in children under five that occurred in 2015, about half were caused by infectious diseases and conditions such as pneumonia, diarrhoea, malaria, meningitis, tetanus, HIV and measles," Levels & Trends in Child Mortality Report 2015 - United Nations Inter-agency Group for Child Mortality Estimation, Pg 8.